Last updated: June 26, 2018

 Used by both external recruiters and HR agencies, CATS is known for its end-to-end solution that starts with job postings and finishes with analytics on completed campaigns.

-Lauded for its intuitive user interface and beautiful design, Greenhouse receives consistently positive reviews by everyone who adopts it.
+Lauded for its intuitive user interface and beautiful design, Greenhouse.io receives consistently positive reviews by everyone who adopts it.
 In addition, they have an iOS and Android app that lets you use it on the go.
+Pricing for Greenhouse is dependent on the number of employees and is available on request.

-A low-cost alternative ATS, HireHive excels at automatic job board posting, managing employee referrals and branded career sites.
+A low-cost alternative ATS recruiting tool, HireHive excels at automatic job board posting, managing employee referrals and branded career sites.

 A full service solution for both external and internal recruiters, HiringThing offers best-in-class customer service and quick turnaround on new features requested by its users.